RenanEuzebio/reff-stack/README.md

 *Pocketbase DB backups are regularly synced to R2.*

-## To add
+---

-- Analytics;
+## To do

-- Payment (Probabily Stripe);
+- Payment (Probably Stripe)
-- Localization Manager.
+- Localization Manager
-- How do I implement cookies?
+- Determine if the whole setup GDPR compliant without using cookies?